yujia-l/yujia-l.github.io/_pages/about.md

 Hi, I'm Yujia Liu, a first-year Ph.D. student at the [interactive structures lab](https://interactive-structures.org/) at Carnegie Mellon University (CMU) Human-Computer Interaction Institute (HCII), advised by [Prof. Alexandra Ion](https://alexandraion.com/).

-I want to use fabrication and hardware-based methods to develope adaptive sensing systems that enhance AI's understanding of human contexts, and applying these innovations to real-world scenarios, especilly in education.
+In my PhD, I want to explore the potential of **metamaterial** techniques as a bridge for **AI** to control and assist humans in real-world applications, especially in educational scenarios.

 Before joining CMU, I got both undergraduate and master's degree at Tsinghua University, with a background in Electrical Engineering and Computer Science (EECS), Mechanical Engineering, and Product Design.
 My previous research focused on <u>human-AI interaction</u>, <u>prototype engineering</u>, and their intersection.